kanishka22it21/NUMBER-GUESSING-GAME/README.md

     - If your guess is too high, the game will prompt you to try a lower number.
     -  If you guess correctly, you'll receive a congratulatory message.
 - **Track Attempts:** The game will display the number of attempts made.
-- **Reset Game:** Click the "Reset" button to start a new game with a new number
+- **Reset Game:** Click the "Reset" button to start a new game with a new number.

+## Conclusion

+Thank you for checking out the Number Guessing Game!
+If you have any questions, suggestions, or contributions, please feel free to reach out or submit a pull request.
+Enjoy the game and happy guessing!